Fire (Ukiah Valley Fire Authority)

 The City has an ordinance to dissuade tobacco retailers within the Ukiah city limits from selling tobacco products to minors and creating an enforcement mechanism against those retailers that are

 selling and continue to sell to youth.
 The Ordinance requires tobacco retailers to obtain a license annually.
 Such license will be required to be displayed at place of business.
-Contact Leigh Halvorsen at (707) 463-6225 for more information.
+Contact the Finance Department for more information.

 Check with the Fire Marshal